midi1996/X2G2-opencore-hackintosh/README.md

 You should be all done for now.
 All of these patches will be in `oc-additions.plist`.
 You will have to merge them in your config.plist that you made earlier with the OpenCore guide.

+#### Audio and DP output

+You'll find 2 entries to merge into your config.plist in the `oc-additions.plist\DeviceProperties\Add`.
+You can know more about the data [here (WhateverGreen FAQ.IntelHD)](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md) and [here (AppleALC Wiki)](https://github.com/acidanthera/AppleALC/wiki/Installation-and-usage).

 ---

 ## Issues and small fixes and whatever I can't put in a category lol